vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/kriyA/rAmAnuja-nitya-granthaH/Clooney.md

 “Oṁ nīṃ, obeisance to Nīlā.”36
-Up above, he makes an obeisance to the divine person named “Crown” who places the Lord’s crown on His head, who is four-mouthed and four-armed, with his hands joined in salutation, and who is above the Lord on His western side, “Oṁ, obeisance to Crown, ruler of diadems.” evam eva oṁ kirīṭamālyāya āpīd˙akātmane nama iti āpīd˙akaṁ tatraiva purastāt praṇamya, oṁ dakṣiṇakuṇd˙alāya makarātmane nama iti dakṣiṇakuṇd˙alaṁ dakṣiṇataḥ praṇamya, oṁ vāmakuṇd˙alāya makarātmane nama iti vāmakuṇd˙alaṁ vāmataḥ praṇamya, oṁ vaijayantyai vanamālāyai nama iti vaijayantīṁ purataḥ praṇamya, oṁ śrīmattulasyai nama iti tulasīṁ devīṁ purataḥ praṇamya, oṁ śrīvatsāya śrīnivāsāya nama iti śrīvatsaṁ purataḥ praṇamya, oṁ hārāya sarvābharaṇādhipataye nama iti hāraṁ purataḥ praṇamya, oṁ śrīkaustubhāya sarvaratnādhipataye nama iti kaustubhaṁ purataḥpraṇamya, oṁ kāñcīguṇojjvalāya divya-pītāmbarāya nama iti pītāmbaraṁ purataḥ praṇamya, oṁ sarvebhyo bhagavadbhūṣaṇebhyo nama iti sarvabhūṣaṇāni sarvataḥ praṇamya, oṁ sudarśanāya hetirājāya nama iti sudarśanātmānaṁ raktavarṇaṁ raktane traṁ (dvi) caturbhujaṁ kr̥tāñjalipuṭaṁ bhagavantam ālokayantaṁ taddarśana-ānanda-br̥ṁhitamukhaṁ mūrdhni bhagavaccakraṁ dhārayan taṁ dakṣiṇataḥ praṇamya, 36 Esnoul observes regarding this and the following sections: “The officiant first evokes the three spouses of the deity [Śrī, Bhū, and Nīlā]; he continues with reference to a series of common objects now personified.
+Up above, he makes an obeisance to the divine person named “Crown” who places the Lord’s crown on His head, who is four-mouthed and four-armed, with his hands joined in salutation, and who is above the Lord on His western side, “Oṁ, obeisance to Crown, ruler of diadems.” evam eva oṁ kirīṭamālyāya āpīḍakātmane nama iti āpīḍakaṁ tatraiva purastāt praṇamya, oṁ dakṣiṇakuṇḍalāya makarātmane nama iti dakṣiṇakuṇḍalaṁ dakṣiṇataḥ praṇamya, oṁ vāmakuṇḍalāya makarātmane nama iti vāmakuṇḍalaṁ vāmataḥ praṇamya, oṁ vaijayantyai vanamālāyai nama iti vaijayantīṁ purataḥ praṇamya, oṁ śrīmattulasyai nama iti tulasīṁ devīṁ purataḥ praṇamya, oṁ śrīvatsāya śrīnivāsāya nama iti śrīvatsaṁ purataḥ praṇamya, oṁ hārāya sarvābharaṇādhipataye nama iti hāraṁ purataḥ praṇamya, oṁ śrīkaustubhāya sarvaratnādhipataye nama iti kaustubhaṁ purataḥpraṇamya, oṁ kāñcīguṇojjvalāya divya-pītāmbarāya nama iti pītāmbaraṁ purataḥ praṇamya, oṁ sarvebhyo bhagavadbhūṣaṇebhyo nama iti sarvabhūṣaṇāni sarvataḥ praṇamya, oṁ sudarśanāya hetirājāya nama iti sudarśanātmānaṁ raktavarṇaṁ raktane traṁ (dvi) caturbhujaṁ kr̥tāñjalipuṭaṁ bhagavantam ālokayantaṁ taddarśana-ānanda-br̥ṁhitamukhaṁ mūrdhni bhagavaccakraṁ dhārayan taṁ dakṣiṇataḥ praṇamya, 36 Esnoul observes regarding this and the following sections: “The officiant first evokes the three spouses of the deity [Śrī, Bhū, and Nīlā]; he continues with reference to a series of common objects now personified.
 The kirīṭa is an incarnation of the divine crown; the text attributes to it four faces, such as are ordinarily a characteristic of Brahmā.
 The kirīṭamālya is a garland for the head, made of flowers threaded together.
 The earrings are in the form of a makara, a kind of crocodile.
 The vaijayantī is the garland (vanamālā) that hangs lower, often containing tulasī flowers (basilic) dedicated to Viṣṇu.
 The śrīvatsa is a curl of hair on the chest of Viṣṇu—and of Kr̥ṣṇa—in a cruciform design.
 The sudarśana, the discus, is a magical weapon of Viṣṇu which many texts proclaim to be formidable.
 The nanda is taken particularly as the sword of Kr̥ṣṇa, while the pañcajanya is the conch which myth takes to be the demon Pāñcajana who lives in the depths of the ocean in the form of a shell which Kr̥ṣṇa seized.
 The kaumodakī is the mace which Agni gave to Kr̥ṣṇa before his battle with Indra.
 The śārṅga, whose name is derived from sṛṅga (horn), is usually presented as the bow of Kr̥ṣṇa.
 We thus notice that these elements in the Kr̥ṣṇa-related legend predominate in this reprise of things— ornaments or arms—belonging to Viṣṇu” (1972: 69n56; my translation).
 123
 364 Francis X. Clooney
 In the same way, he offers obeisance to ā pīdaka, in front,37 “Oṁ, obeisance to the one who is the self of ā pīdaka, adorned with a crown.”
-He offers obeisance to Dakṣiṇakuṇd˙ala on the right, “Oṁ, obeisance to Dakṣiṇakuṇd˙ala, the self of the sea monster.”
-He offers obeisance to Vāmakuṇd˙ala on the left, “Oṁ, obeisance to Vāmakuṇd˙ala, the self of the sea monster.”
+He offers obeisance to Dakṣiṇakuṇḍala on the right, “Oṁ, obeisance to Dakṣiṇakuṇḍala, the self of the sea monster.”
+He offers obeisance to Vāmakuṇḍala on the left, “Oṁ, obeisance to Vāmakuṇḍala, the self of the sea monster.”
 He offers obeisance in front of Vaijayantī, “Oṁ, obeisance to Vaijayantī, the forest garland.”
 He offers obeisance in front of the divine Tulasī, “Oṁ, obeisance to Śrī Tulasī.”